 We have support groups you can join, east and west, day time and evening.

-Support group for adults and families, to help cope with the impact of grief.
-Facilitated by: Erin Rafter, PhD, CCLS or Mary Fisher Bornstein, LISW-S
+Support group for adults and families, to help cope with the impact of grief from cancer.
+Facilitated by: Mary Fisher Bornstein, LISW-S or Brittani Davis, MA, LPCC, LICDC

 Support group for adults who have experienced the death of a loved one from cancer more than a year ago.
 Facilitator: Mary Fisher Bornstein, LISW-S